 I worried…about everything AND everyone.

 Newsflash, everyone talks.
-But I was completely consumed by the fact that people talked about us.
+Yet I was completely consumed by the fact that people talked about us.
 Good, bad, indifferent it bothered me to my core.
-I was worried that a staff person commented on how easily my husband got sick and missed too many things (mind you all parents with small children stay sickly, it’s like a rite of passage or something).
-Mind you he worked excessively our first year trying to prove himself, I barely saw him.
-Or worried that our senior staff didn’t think we met the standard of working hard enough (did I mention he worked all.the.time), drawing in more numbers of kids, whatever it was.
+I was worried that a staff person commented on how easily my husband got sick and missed too many things.
+Mind you all parents with small children stay sickly, it’s like a rite of passage or something.
+No one noticed he worked excessively trying to prove himself, I barely saw him.
 I was worried that I didn’t show my face enough, showed it too much, and everything in between.
-I worried so so much that I got sick many times, fought with Mike over things that weren’t worth it, and allowed myself to not enjoy the journey.
+Worrying so so much that I got sick many times.
+Fought with Mike over things that weren’t worth it.
+More importantly allowed myself to not enjoy the journey.

 I was desperate for friendship.